 From your first phone call, our staff is pleased to answer any questions you may have or advise you about our general policies and procedures.
-For you convenience, we offer the option of downloading our New Client Form, to be completed and submitted at your leisure prior to your first appointment:

 The following policies may assist you in feeling comfortable and knowledgeable about our appointment protocols, payment expectations, and animal surgery procedures.